nvh95/jest-preview/README.md

 ## Contributing

 We can't wait to see your contributions.
-See more at [CONTRIBUTING.md](/CONTRIBUTING.md)
+See the Contribution Guide at [CONTRIBUTING.md](/CONTRIBUTING.md)

 ## Contributors ✨